aaronhaefner/nppes-health/README.md

 # nppes-nber

 ## Overview
 The `nppes-nber` package provides an interface for working with the National Plan and Provider Enumeration System (NPPES) historical monthly files available from the National Bureau of Economic Research (NBER).
-The development of this package is on-going and should not be assumed usable in its current state until noted here.
+The development of this package is ongoing and should not be assumed usable in its current state until noted here.

 ## Features
 - **Download NPPES Data**: Private methods for downloading NPPES data files from the NBER website.
 - **Database Creation**: Methods for creating and managing a local SQLite database.
 - **Data Insertion**: Functions for inserting CSV data into the database.
 - **Querying Data**: Methods for querying the database to explore and analyze data.
+- **Auxiliary Table Creation**: Supports the creation of an auxiliary taxonomy table and the identification of physicians based on taxonomy codes.

 ## Installation
 To install the required dependencies, run: